OpenZeppelin/openzeppelin-upgrades-migration-example/README.md

 ## A little bit of cheating

-Since the CLI migration script not only ignores but it deletes development network manifest files, we can't test our migration with them.
-This repo was set up to circumvent this issue by faking a local `rinkeby` network configuring buidlerevm to have `chainId == 4` (this is why this repo preconfigures Buidler for you).
+Since the CLI migration script not only ignores but it deletes development network files, we can't test our migration with them.
+This is why this repo has preconfigured OpenZeppelin CLI, Truffle and Buidler settings to fake a local `rinkeby` network (`chainId == 4`) to circumvent this issue.

-But since `ganache-cli` doesn't support this yet we'll have to trick the migration script by manually changing the manifest file name before and after running it.
+Nevertheless, since `ganache-cli` doesn't support a custom `chainId` yet we'll have to trick the migration script by manually changing the network file name before and after running it.
 So, the `oz deploy` command we run before created a `dev-xxxxxxxxxxxxx.json` file under the `.openzeppelin` directory.
 Take that file and name it `rinkeby.json`:

 ```bash
 $ mv .openzeppelin/dev-1600712876728.json .openzeppelin/rinkeby.json